Scheme of Work

 JAMB Chemistry Syllabus And Textbook 2024/2025

-Candidates writing chemistry in JAMB need to have JAMB syllabus for chemistry for them to know the topics they need to read.
-And for this reason, I have decided to list the expected topics in chemistry and their sub topics in chemistry that are required for candidates writing this subject in JAMB to read.
+Candidates writing chemistry in JAMB need to have a JAMB syllabus for chemistry for them to know the topics they need to read.
+For this reason, I have decided to list the expected topics in chemistry and their sub-topics in chemistry that are required for candidates writing this subject in JAMB to read.

 Acid, Base, and Salt